conversationai/wikidetox/wikiconv/README.md

     WHERE cnt > 1)
 ```

 For the English language dataset, this results in 8.7M rows (conversations with more than 1 participant).
-Note: most actions by Wikipedia robots, such as signature modifications, have already been excluded.

 ## Dataset format